 Hon.
 Daniel Qavvik: Thank you, Mr. Chairman.
-When those two points were identified, \$4.7 million for each fund.
-If we cut that in half, the Government of Nunavut has transported emergency shelters to 10 locations.
-The other half has been identified to go towards a visitors, centre for the parks.
+When those two points were identified, \$4.7 million for each fund, if we cut that in half, the Government of Nunavut has transported emergency shelters to 10 locations.
+The other half has been identified to go towards a visitor centre for the parks.
 Thank you, Mr. Chairman.
+Chairman (interpretation): Thank you.
+Mr. Savikataaq.